Bri-dot-dev/TEAProgram/README.md

 Cyphertext: 0x97f78dcf1dba72ba

 ----------------------------------------------------------------------------------------------------
 ***This program is in an experimental stage and will be updated in the future.
-Please send any bugs or errors to https://github.com/Bri-dot-dev
+Please report any bugs or errors to https://github.com/Bri-dot-dev
 ----------------------------------------------------------------------------------------------------